 The regulation provides a general framework for FCM so that they do not harm human health or otherwise alter the food’s characteristics.
 It generally requires:

-Annex I of the regulation lists groups of articles and materials that might be covered by the specific measures laid out in Article 5.
-We list the adopted specific measures in the following sections of this article.
+Annex I of the regulation lists groups of articles and materials that may be covered by the specific measures laid out in Article 5.
+This guide lists the specific measures adopted under this regulation that we could find.

 Labelling requirements

-They are also required to provide the following information regarding FCM not yet in contact with food when placed on the market:
+b.
+Information regarding FCM not yet in contact with food when sold:

-Note that the above information is only necessary for articles for which it is not obvious that they come into contact with food (e.g. it is not necessary for a fork, or a knife).
+Note that the above information is only necessary for articles for which it is not obvious that they come into contact with food (e.g. it is normally not necessary for a fork or a knife).

-Finally, further information (e.g. name and quantity of released substances) might be required for active FCM.
+d.
+Further information (e.g. name and quantity of released substances) may be required for active FCM.

 Plastic FCM Regulation (EU) 10/2011